Mapframe-Marker: | soccer |

 Seating Capacity: | Basketball / Netball: 4,500 |

 Perth Superdrome, known as HBF Stadium under a commercial naming rights arrangement, is a sports complex in Perth, Western Australia.
-It is home to the Western Australian Institute of Sport (WAIS).
 The venue is located in the suburb of Mount Claremont, approximately west of Perth's central business district.

-Beginning in 2008, the stadium served as the main home court for the West Coast Fever, who play in the National Netball League.
-To the Fever, the stadium is known as "The Cauldron".[1]
-The Fever moved all their home matches to Perth Arena at the end of the 2018 season.
+Beginning in 2008, the venue served as the main home court for the West Coast Fever in the National Netball League.
+To the Fever, the venue was known as "The Cauldron".[5]
+The Fever moved all their home matches to Perth Arena from 2019 onwards.[6]

-In 2013, a WAIS High Performance Service Centre commenced construction.
-It now comprises a strength and conditioning gym, multi-purpose training and testing area, 80m (260feet) four lane indoor runway for long jump, sprinting and throwing sports, hydrotherapy and recovery pools, physiology and environmental laboratories, consultation rooms, athlete amenities and office space.[2]
+See main article: Western Australian Institute of Sport.
+The venue was home to the Western Australian Institute of Sport (WAIS) between 1996 and 2014.
+The institute was based in the annex on the southern side of the Superdrome until moving into the new WAIS High Performance Service Centre, which was built on the eastern side of the Superdrome.[8]
+It comprises a strength and conditioning gym, multi-purpose training and testing area, 80m (260feet) four lane indoor runway for long jump, sprinting and throwing sports, hydrotherapy and recovery pools, physiology and environmental laboratories, consultation rooms, athlete amenities and office space.[9]

 2004